thisismrsanjay/EmptyCup-assignment/readme.md

 ## In line with my assignment, I've ensured that the UI is responsive.

-## To mimic a mobile interface using the screen size settings in inspect menu.
+## To mimic a mobile interface use the screen size settings in inspect menu.

 ## Deployement